I got a sign today. Two signs, really, both telling me to slow down.

 We don’t need to constantly stimulate our brains with books, shows, phone calls, and exercise right now.
 All we really need is ourselves, and all the beauty that makes us who we are.

-We can release the control, and proceed through this with an open mind and a slow way of life.
+We can release control and proceed through this with an open mind and a slow way of life.

 You will be okay, I will be okay